jade-guiton/json-cpp/README.md

 Requires a C++20-ready compiler and header files (notably the \<format\> header).
 You may have to tweak the Makefile to get it compiled.

+## Makefile targets

-`make test` uses the test files from https://github.com/nst/JSONTestSuite to check spec compliance.
+- `make test` uses the test files from https://github.com/nst/JSONTestSuite to check spec compliance.

-`make out/libjson.a` builds a static library.
+- `make out/validator` builds the `out/validator` binary.
+It takes a JSON file path as a command line argument, tries to parse the file, and returns a 0/2 status code depending on the result.
+Any parsing or encoding error is printed to stderr.
+This is used by `test.py` to run the test suite.
+(Status code 1 is skipped to allow distinguishing parser errors from crashes.)

+- `make out/formatter` builds the `out/formatter` binary.
+It takes a JSON file path as a command line argument, parses the file, then serializes it back to standard output.
+This can be used to manually check round trips.

 ## Implementation choices